myckhel/use-redux-states/website/docs/apis/hooks/use-redux-state.md

 ```

 ## Apis

 ### getState
-function to get the state for a given state path.
+function to get states for a given state path in the redux store.

 ## `Arguments`